Vietnam.vn - Nền tảng quảng bá Việt Nam

 Although the AfD is currently second in the polls with around 20% support, the chances of Alice Weidel becoming Chancellor are very low as other parties have refused to cooperate with the AfD.

-Meanwhile, incumbent Chancellor Olaf Scholz faced criticism after the center-left ruling coalition collapsed in November 2024, leading to an internal crisis and early elections.
+Meanwhile, incumbent Chancellor Olaf Scholz faced much criticism after the center-left ruling coalition collapsed in November 2024, leading to an internal crisis and early elections.

 The February 23, 2025 election promises to be a fierce contest between parties with clearly opposing policies.
-The AfD's growing influence has many citizens and leaders concerned about the rise of far-right extremism in Germany.
+The AfD's growing influence has many citizens and leaders worried about the rise of far-right extremism in Germany.

 Observers say the election results will shape Germany's direction on key issues such as immigration, the economy and energy policy in the coming years.